gsmnit/gsmnit/README.md

 - 👋 Hi, I’m @gsmnit
-- 👀 I’m interested in web-development, automation, databases
+- 👀 I’m interested in web-development, Android Development, Machine Learning
-- 🌱 I’m currently learning django/python
+- 🌱 I’m currently working as Software Engineer in Samsung Electronics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .......?
+Just ping me we can discuss anything you have in your mind?
 - 📫 How to reach me shoot an email at 31g.s.gehlot@gmail.com

 <!---